 Cutting the soil away from a tree removes vital feeder roots, eliminates nutrient-rich topsoil, and often lowers the water table.
-Damage caused by shallow cuts (less than two inches) at least three feet away from the base of the tree may be minimal, but still can be a shock to a tree's vitality (health).
+Damage caused by shallow cuts (less than two inches) at least three feet away from the base of the tree may be minimal, but still can be a Figure 9.
+You can minimize shock to a tree's vitality (health).
 If possible, avoid making the cut during hot, dry weather; water the tree (undisturbed portions) before, during, and after soil removal; and allow only hand digging inside the PRZ.
-A shallow layer of mulch (pine needles, wood chips, or coarsely chopped twigs and bark) and clean root cuts will help wound closure and regrowth.
+A shallow layer of mulch (pine needles, wood damage to trees near foundations by using posts, pillars, or I-beams rather than foundation walls.

+chips, or coarsely chopped twigs and bark) and clean root cuts will help wound closure and regrowth.
 Deeper cuts within the root zone will require construction of a retaining wall no closer than the limit of the PRZ (Figure 7b).